St Paul's Church, Bedford: The second and third churches

 From the early ninth century the priests’ mission was frequently interrupted by the invasions of the heathen Danes which continued at intervals until the arrival of the Normans in 1066.
 The Danes caused sporadic damage wherever they plundered or settled.
 They used the river to move inland to Bedford on their way westwards into the Saxon kingdoms of Mercia and Wessex, and in 1009-10 destroyed the church in the fighting.
 The Anglo-Saxon chronicles report that ‘forever they burnt as they went, then they turned back to the ships with their booty’.

 Originally constructed in the early 13th century, the present church building has undergone numerous alterations, extensions, rebuilds and restorations since this time.
 An Early English south porch does survive from the original 13th-century structure, however, and records trace the existence of a previous Collegiate church on this site as far back as 1066.
 The Trinity Chapel of the church was first constructed in 1416, with maintenance of the chapel entrusted to the Holy Brotherhood of the Trinity.
 The church has long standing connections with Sir William Harpur and Dame Alice Harper, and the Trinity Chapel holds brasses of the couple.
 Sir William was the Lord Mayor of the City of London in 1562, and his Harpur Trust (which has a long history of operating independent schools in Bedford) has donated many of the stained glass windows in the church.
 Other improvements in the 15th century included Misericords in the Quire (or chancel) and two additional porches.
 The Trinity Chapel was used as an Archdeacon’s Court after the English Reformation.

 On 23 May 1656, John Bunyan, the Christian preacher and author of "The Pilgrim's Progress", preached at St. Paul's.
 John Wesley, the Anglican cleric and Christian theologian (also one of the founders of Methodism) preached the Assize Sermon at the church on 10 March 1758.
 During the 19th century St Paul's adopted the Anglo-Catholic tradition of the Church of England, where it remains.
-In 1864 the Revd Michael Ferrebee Sadler was appointed taking over from the Reverend John Donne.
+In 1864 the Revd Michael Ferrebee Sadler was appointed taking over from the Revd William Fitzgerald.
 Sadler was to encourage Fanny Eagles to become a deaconess.
 As a result, the Sisters of Saint Etheldreda began to be associated with the parish from 1869.
+From 1880, the church was under the patronage of the Bishop of Ely.
 Architectural work to the church in the 19th century includes the tower and spire, transepts, choir stalls, quire and quire roof.

 Early 20th-century work to the church includes the Rood screen (designed by George Frederick Bodley), the English Altar and altar rails (designed by the Bromsgrove Guild), and restoration work to the Trinity Chapel (instituted by C. E. Mallows).
 Later in the 20th century, from the mid-1970s to 1982, the church was restored and otherwise improved.
 In 2014 new work was completed on a Narthex at the west end of the church.